davidtheobald8/landscapen/README.md

- # LandSCaPeN v0.1, April 11, 2019
+  # LandSCaPeN v0.2, September 14, 2019
  A toolbox to analyze and visualize landscape structure, composition, process, and networks in Google Earth Engine.
  Please cite as: DM Theobald.
-2019. *LandSCaPeN v0.1: A Google Earth Engine toolbox to analyze and visualize landscape structure, composition, process, and networks.* Conservation Science Partners.
-Truckee, CA, USA. www.csp-inc.org.
+2019. *LandSCaPeN v0.2: A Google Earth Engine toolbox to analyze and visualize landscape structure, composition, process, and networks.* [www.davidmtheobald.com](https:davidmtheobald.com).
  The tools are organized into landscape [composition](#comp), [structure](#stru), [process](#proc), [networks](#netw), [utilities](#util), and [visualization](#visu).
  To call LandSCaPeN functions, first load the module into your script through the *require()* function, and then call the function using *lse*.
 For example:

- var lse = require('users/DavidTheobald8/LandSCaPeN:lse')
+ var lse = require('users/DavidTheobald8/modules:lse')
- // call lse module, here example on landscapeMosaic() var x = lse.landscapeMosaic('NLCD', 2011, 5000)
+ var x = lse.landscapeMosaic('NLCD', 2011, 5000)

  Technical notes:
- + parameters to functions must be in proper order and dictionary {} format is not supported
+ + parameters to functions must be in proper order and dictionary format (using {}) is *not* supported.
  +
  ## <a name="comp"></a> Composition functions
+ ### lse.compositionFC(fc, propertyClass, propertyValue, propertyWeight)

+ Summarizes an attribute (*propertyValue*) for features from a Feature Collection using a property (*propertyClass*) that contains nominal/class data.

++ *fc*: feature collection with polygons, ee.FeatureCollection()
++ *propertyClass*: name of the "class" property in *fc* to summarize on, ee.String()
++ *propertyValue*: name of the "value" property in *fc* that describes the values to summarize, ee.String()
++ *propertyWeight*: name of the property in *fc* to calculate weighted statistics.
+Defaults to the *propertyValue*.
+Needs to contain numerical values, ee.Number()
++ returns: a feature collection with summarized statistics for each unique value in *propertyClass* for Export.table.toDrive, ee.FeatureCollection().

+ Note: when quantifying a summary measure of patch size, it is recommended to use Weighted Mean Patch Size [Li and Archer 1997](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=weighted+mean+patch+size+li+and+archer&btnG=&oq=weight). (use the meanWeighted statistic)
+ Also, compositional statistics are also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)
- ### lse.composition(image, resolution, region, numClasses)
+ ### lse.compositionImage(image, resolution, region)

- Calculates the area of land cover/use types assuming an integer that contains nominal/class raster data.
+ Calculates the area of classes for an image (raster), assuming nominal/class image vlaues.
  Also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)

 + *image*: image with integer values representing nominal values, type = ee.Image()
 + *resolution*: size of cells in meters used for sampling image, type ee.Number()
 + *region*: area to calculate, type ee.Geometry()
++ returns: a feature collection with summarized statistics for each class for Export.table.toDrive, ee.FeatureCollection().
+ ### lse.uniqueValues(fc, property)
+ Summarizes a feature collection and provides a list of the unique values for a given property.
++  *fc*: ee.FeatureCollection(), the feature collection with >0 features to summarize.
++  *property*: ee.String(), the property (aka field) contained in the FeatureCollection with either integer or string values.
-+ returns the number of classes, and the area and proportion of each nominal (class) type in an image, type ee.String().
++  returns a list of the unique values in a given property, type ee.List().
  ## <a name="stru"></a> Structural functions
  ### lse.connectivityEcologicalIntegrity (image, radii, resolution, addLayers)
  Calculates the spatial context of an *image* using the mean value within multi-scale circles of specified by a list of *radii*.